shimaadaowd/World-Cup-Analysis/README.md

 We were able to determine the following:

   a.
-The number of times the championship hosted by host country on a map.
+The number of times the championship was hosted by a host country (shown on a map).

   b.
-Top 5 countries win the world cup.
+The Top 5 countries winning the world cup.

   c.
-Number of teams participated in each championship.
+The Number of teams participated in each championship.